top of page

 What exactly does a death doula do?

 A death doula's work varies from logistical preparation for the time before, during and after of death.
-Doula will also conduct rituals or comforting practices to better support the person as well as assisting the dying person to better reflect on their life and meaning and explaining the biological functions of dying to caregivers.
+Doula will also conduct rituals or comforting practices to better support the person as well as assist the dying person to better reflect on their life and meaning, and explaining the biological functions of dying to caregivers.

 What's the difference between a Doula and a Palliate staff?